-In order to advance to candidacy students must file a GSO1 form with the Office of Graduate Studies.
+In order to advance to candidacy students must file a GSO1 form with the Graduate Studies Office.
 This form should be filed prior to enrolling in any culminating project coursework.
-All Graduate students must have an Advancement to Candidacy Form on file with Graduate Studies prior to graduation.
-See the Graduate Studies Find Forms and Deadlines page for details and GSO1 forms.
+All graduate students must have an Advancement to Candidacy Form on file with Graduate Studies prior to graduation.
+See the Graduate Program Deadlines & Checklists page for details and the Graduate Studies Forms page for GSO1 forms.